 It is always so saddening to hear when a huge storm hits and people are out of their homes and in temporary shelters only to live through the aftermath to try and pick up the pieces of their lives and carry on.
 This of course was the case with the devastation of Hurricane Sandy.
-Here at #SundaySupper we are reaching out with Helping Hands to try to offer our support to those in need.

-Personally I think of bringing over food the second I hear of someone in need, sick, newborn or tragedy.
+Personally I think of bringing over food the second I hear of someone in need, sick, newborn, or tragedy.
 That is the way that I know how to help out.
 I thought of Manhattan Clam Chowder and it being so appropriate for this situation.
 A big thick and hearty chowder that will warm the soul and help anyone through hard times.

-I was trying to think of what to bring to this #SundaySupper but it all came together when I brought home fish stock from a local vendor at the Calgary Farmer’s Market.
-The Stock and Sauce Company carries loads of different dips, pate, soups, chili, stews, stocks and loads more.
 I haven’t had time to work on a good fish stock so when I see it I put it into my freezer to create something fantastic with at a later date.
 This was the case with the Clam Chowder you see here today.
 I perused a list of ingredients in my head and put this wonderful soup together for you.
 I hope you find it in your heart to donate to one of the very worthy organizations that we have listed here.
 When we come together we can make a difference.

 A big hearty bowl of Manhattan Clam Chowder will fill you up and warm you to your toes!!